 A special note of thanks goes out to all judges and judging chairs during this time.

 Calling all Published Entries for the

 2018 San Diego Book Awards!

-Entry fee for each Unpublished Novel/Novels for Children/Memoir submission is $30.00.
+Entry fee for each Published submission is $25.00.

-- The San Diego Book Awards competition is open to current residents of San Diego County.
+The San Diego Book Awards Published Book competition is open to current residents of San Diego County.
 Books submitted for the 2017 competition (awards presented in June 2018) must have been first published or copyrighted in 2017.

 - All submissions remain the literary property of the writer.